Maintenance of grass verges

 • In periods of warm, wet weather grass may grow vigorously and following cutting the clippings are likely to clump and take longer to dissipate

-Where appropriate - and in consultation with residents - consideration will be given to promoting biodiversity with longer grass and wild flowers.
+Where appropriate - and in consultation with residents - we will consider promoting biodiversity with longer grass and wild flowers.